Out-of-the-Box Recruiting Ideas for a Tight Labor Market

 6. Go on an outing

-You’re probably familiar with Meetup, the online platform that connects people with similar interests looking to meet new friends.
-If something like this fits with your company culture, arranging a meetup-style outing to an art gallery or kayaking excursion could draw in prospective candidates while giving them a fun way to interact with their potential future coworkers.
+You’re probably familiar with Meetup, the online platform connecting people with similar interests looking to make new friends.
+If something like this fits with your company culture, arranging a meetup-style outing to an art gallery or kayaking excursion could attract prospective candidates while giving them a fun way to interact with their potential future coworkers.

 7. Help employees cash in

 Employee referrals aren’t a new strategy; they’re one of the best sources for finding skilled candidates who turn into long-time employees.
-If this isn’t a high-performing recruitment channel for you, maybe it’s time to step up your referral bonus.
+If this isn’t a high-performing recruitment channel for you, maybe it’s time to increase your referral bonus.

-According to employee referral app ERIN, the average referral bonus is $2,000 for startups, $2,500 for healthcare workers, and as much as $5,000 to $10,000 for software engineers.
+According to the ERIN employee referral app, the average referral bonus is $2,000 for startups, $2,500 for healthcare workers, and $5,000 to $10,000 for software engineers.
 Really make it worth your employees’ time to consider who they know and which of their contacts might make a great hire.

 Related: How to Make Your Employee Referral Program a Powerful Recruitment Tool